TK vs. Pre-K:

 Not necessarily.

 TK reflects school-based structures because it is part of a public school system.
-Pre-K at Strata prioritizes how children learn rather than how early academics are introduced.

 How should families choose between TK and Pre-K?